V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 	    code:  2 bytes ( 16-bit) [required, an opaque entity code describing the type of the interpolation, e.g. player, map, prop]
 	   flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion.
-	   	Defaults to linear interpolation, but can be nearest, linear, and cubic.
+	   	Defaults to the InterpolationType of linear interpolation, but can be nearest, linear, and cubic.
 Can also flag a byte array. ]
 	  value:  64 bytes ( 512-bit) [required, 4 values of 64.64 signed fixed-point arithmetic in the unit of value of the past and current entity,
 	 	which must be the same for both entity.
 See godot/thirdparty/misc/r128.h.